Wevah/IDNA-Cocoa/README.md

 The Objective-C `NSString+Punycode` files are compatible with both ARC and Manual Retain Release modes.

+**Note:** The Objective-C implementation currently on `master` is pretty out-of-date, but the Swift version will have appropriate  `@objc` extensions while I update the Objective-C code.

 Note that these API currently don't do homograph detection.

 ## Macros (Objective-C only)